PabloLec/RecoverPy/README.md

 :two: **Type a text string to search**.
 See tips below for better results.

-Note that searching a string in a whole partition may take _a while_. (see [euphemism](https://en.wikipedia.org/wiki/Euphemism "euphemism"))

-Default save path is `/tmp/`, click on Settings to edit configuration.
+-> Default save path is `/tmp/`, click on Settings to edit configuration.

 :three: **Start search**, Results will appear in the left-hand box.